Woldemar Voigt (engineer)

-Woldemar Voigt (10 February 1907 - June 1980) was a German aerospace engineer, who was responsible for some of the advanced swept wing German jet-powered aircraft at the end of World War II.
+Woldemar Voigt (10 February 1907 - June 1980) was a German-American aerospace engineer, who was responsible for some of the advanced swept wing German jet-powered aircraft at the end of World War II.

 Early life

 His grandfather was the German physicist Woldemar Voigt (1850-1919), known for Voigt notation, Voigt profile and the Voigt effect, and who introduced the term tensor in 1898.
 He was born in February 1907 in Göttingen; he was the oldest of four brothers.
 His father was Karl Voigt (1879–1965).

 He studied at technical high school in Darmstadt, in the south of Hesse.

 Career

 Klemm

 He worked for Klemm, designing the Klemm Kl 35.